 Legal Status of the Transgender Community

-Updating the gender marker on a Montana birth certificate requires a correction affidavit accompanied by one of the following: a completed gender designation form issued by the state certifying that that the individual has undergone gender affirmation and that the gender marker on their birth certificate should be changed accordingly; a government-issued ID displaying the correct gender marker; a court order.
+In April 2022, a Montana state court blocked a law that required proof of gender confirmation surgery to update the gender marker on a Montana birth certificate.
+Previously, the update required a correction affidavit accompanied by one of the following: a completed gender designation form issued by the state certifying that that the individual has undergone gender affirmation and that the gender marker on their birth certificate should be changed accordingly; a government-issued ID displaying the correct gender marker; a court order.

 Transgender care is covered under Medicaid in Montana when medically necessary.
 The determination of medical necessity is made by the provider, and providers are specifically referred to the “Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People,” published by the World Professional Association for Transgender Health.

 There is not a state law requiring that insurance plans cover transgender healthcare.

 Gov. Greg Gianforte signed multiple anti-LGBTQ+ bills into law in 2021.
 They included requiring surgery to change birth certificate gender markers, banning trans athletes from playing on teams aligned with their gender identity, a religious exemptions law, and a law banning schools from teaching students about sexual orientation or gender identity without parental consent.

 In 2019 and 2020, liberal lawmakers introduced a bill that would have added sexual orientation and gender identity into the state’s anti-discrimination protections.
 The bill died in committee both times.

 Former Democratic Governor Steve Bullock has extended anti-discrimination protections to LGBTQ+ state employees and has been publicly supportive of LGBTQ+ rights despite helming an overall conservative state.